Anri Okita: Mainstream-career (2017–present)

 After retiring from adult films Okita remained highly popular in Japan, especially on social media and among the youth.
-In 2011, while still in the adult industry, Okita appeared in seven episodes of the popular Japanese tokusatsu television series Garo: Makai Senki.
+In 2011, while still in the adult industry, Okita appeared in one episode of the popular Japanese tokusatsu television series Garo: Makai Senki.
 In 2016, Okita joined the popular pop rock group Ebisu Muscats, touring with the group in November and December 2016.
 In mid-2017, Okita left the group to pursue a solo career, releasing her first solo album Gorilla in October 2017.
 She also starred in several mainstream movies including the comedy Naked Ambition 2 and the action-thriller Diamond Dogs.

 In late 2019, Okita started a YouTube channel where she uploads videos of her sketching and drawing.
 It is presented in a mix of English and Japanese.
-As of February 1, 2020, it had 23,000 subscribers and over 800,000 total channel views.
+As of February 15, 2024, it had 53,700 subscribers and over 2,500,000 total channel views.

 In 2021, Okita applied to gradually remove the works from the official websites of various AV companies.
 On August 28, 2021, she tweeted that all her works had been taken off the shelves.

 Personal life

 In 2015, Okita said on the television show MarsTalk: "I want to get a dedicated Chinese boyfriend."
 In December 2017, Okita married a Japanese businessman.
 In early 2018, the couple announced they would be having a baby-girl.
 On April 30, 2018, she announced that she had successfully delivered a healthy girl.

 Okita is long-time-friends with fellow AV-idol superstar Hitomi Tanaka.